lrisberg/ColoradoMycoLeague/About/Disclaimer.md

 LET IT BE KNOWN

-Colorado law defines non-synthetic psilocybin and psilocin in any form as “Natural Medicine.”
+Colorado law defines “Natural Medicine” as non-synthetic psilocybin and psilocin in any form.

 The Colorado Myco League is not and does not employ a licensed natural medicine facilitator.